 Further, in the time of COVID-19, many airlines are running with limited capacity.
 Potential passengers are utilizing flexible booking policies that allow for refunds and a last-minute change of plans.
 This means the airline is much more inclined to offer higher overbooking compensation as overbooking and overcrowding is a much larger concern.
 If your flight is overbooked, these are your rights as a passenger.

 Booking a group trip?

 Search for only one ticket at a time.
 If you search for, say, four tickets, and we have only three at the lowest fare, all four are bumped to a higher price bracket.
+In a time of COVID-19, it’s important to make sure the airline offers refunds on last-minute changes of plans due to illness or travel restrictions for all members of your party.
 This holiday, fly with the most awarded airlines of 2019.

 Our pilots can’t eat together

 Some airlines don’t allow two pilots flying together to eat food from the same source within an hour of each other.
 Either they have to eat at different restaurants, or one waits at least an hour to make sure the other doesn’t get poisoned or sick.
 As wild and true as this is, check out these other airplane myths you need to stop believing.